 While there are currently no cures for Parkinson's disease or dementia, research shows that taking full advantage of available treatments and therapies can alleviate some symptoms and greatly improve quality of life.
-Specialized memory care communities can help seniors with Parkinson's or dementia continue to live with purpose, joy connection and dignity in a number of different ways.
+Specialized memory care communities such as the one's offered by Brightview Senior Living can help seniors with Parkinson's or dementia continue to live with purpose, joy connection and dignity in a number of different ways.

 1.)
 Specially Designed Apartments

 As Parkinson's disease and dementia progress, a person's abilities change.
 Memory care environments are creatively adapted to safely support these changes while maintaining a senior's sense of independence.
 For example, floors, walls and chairs may be covered in contrasting colors to make it easier for them to see.
 Signs with simple instructions may be posted to help seniors complete tasks or remind them where to go.

 Memory care communities are often clustered into neighborhoods or villages where seniors can move about safely and freely from their apartments to social common areas, such as an activity room or outdoor patio.
 These smaller, secured environments encourage social interaction and belonging and empower seniors with motor or memory limitations to live up to their potential.